-The participator types identified in WP1 now allow us to test the how well these participator types are represented in objective and subjective representational measures, with attention to testing the communication versus grievance hypotheses.
+The participator types identified in WP1 now allow us to test how well these participator types are represented in objective and subjective representational measures, with attention to testing the communication versus grievance hypotheses.
 Specifically, evidence in favor of the communication hypothesis would indicate that participator types with high scores on nonelectoral participation indicators have a relatively high positive association with objective and subjective representational measures compared to other identified participator types; and this positive association remains stable or increases over time.
 In contrast, evidence favoring the grievance hypothesis would show that participator types with high scores on nonelectoral participation indicators have a relatively low association with objective and subjective representational measures compared to other identified participator types; and this association remains stable or decreases over time.
-We investigate representation primarily through he left-right ideology/policy dimension, which is still considered the most salient dimension for individuals across polities (Dassonneville et al. 2021), though informed by recent research on the salience of policy dimensions beyond the left-right axis (e.g., Caughey et al. 2019; Lupu & Warner, in press-a, in press-b), we will analyze additional policy dimensions when data are available.
+We investigate representation primarily through the left-right ideology/policy dimension, which is still considered the most salient dimension for individuals across polities (Dassonneville et al. 2021).
+Informed by recent research on the salience of policy dimensions beyond the left-right axis (e.g., Caughey et al. 2019; Lupu & Warner, in press-a, in press-b), we will analyze additional policy dimensions when data are available.

 To conduct this analysis, WP2’s first objective (Objective 2a) of survey-based statistical analysis includes three steps.
 In Step 1, we will merge relevant country-level objective responsiveness indicators with survey datasets analyzed in WP1, including country-year data on welfare spending in OECD countries, as well as other national-level policy and ideology indicators when relevant (e.g., the Chapel Hill Expert Survey, and legislator policy position data legislative agenda data).
 In Step 2, we will implement an innovative research design that extends the classic median voter theory (Downs 1957) that posits that in a representative democracy, the positions of elected representatives will converge to the “median voter’s” left-right ideological position.
-We will adapt this traditional focus on the “median voter” to assess how well the left-right ideological positions of various types of median participators are represented in social policy, as measured by OECD spending measures (and potentially for additional policy dimensions depending on data availability).
+We will adapt this traditional focus on the “median voter” to assess how well the left-right ideological positions of various types of median participators are represented in social policy, as measured by OECD spending measures (and potentially for additional policy dimensions, depending on data availability).
 For example, if participator types with broad participation repertoires (e.g., the “all-around activist”) obtain higher levels of representation of their median ideology than the “vote-only” group, this finding would support the communication hypothesis in relation to objective measures of representation.
 In Step 3, we complement this analysis of single country-year datapoints representing the mean ideology of different types of participators to conduct multilevel analyses (made possible through LCA innovations in WP1) of individuals nested in countries.
 Our synthesis of findings using these approaches will provide a definitive assessment of the communication and grievance hypotheses focused on both objective and subjective representational measures.